AdobeDocs/commerce-merchant-services.en/help/live-search-v2/install.md

 Currently, basic prices are supported.
 Advanced prices that are not supported are:

-* Cost
+- Cost
-* Minimum Advertised Price
+- Minimum Advertised Price

 Look at [API Mesh](../catalog-service/mesh.md) for more complex price calculations.

-The price format supports the locale configuration setting within the Commerce instance: *Stores* > Settings > *Configuration* > General > *General* > Local Options > Locale.
+The price format supports the locale configuration setting within the Commerce instance: *Stores- > Settings > *Configuration- > General > *General- > Local Options > Locale.

 ## PWA support

 [!DNL Live Search] works with PWA Studio but users may see slight differences compared to other Commerce implementations.
 Basic functionality such as search and product listing page work in Venia but some permutations of Graphql may not work correctly.
 There may also be performance differences.

-* The current PWA implementation of [!DNL Live Search] requires more processing time to return search results than [!DNL Live Search] with the native Commerce storefront.
+- The current PWA implementation of [!DNL Live Search] requires more processing time to return search results than [!DNL Live Search] with the native Commerce storefront.
-* [!DNL Live Search] in PWA does not support [event handling](https://developer.adobe.com/commerce/services/shared-services/storefront-events/sdk/).
+- [!DNL Live Search] in PWA does not support [event handling](https://developer.adobe.com/commerce/services/shared-services/storefront-events/sdk/).
 As a result, search reporting nor intelligent merchandising will work.
-* Filtering directly on `description`, `name`, `short_description` is not supported by GraphQL when used with [PWA](https://developer.adobe.com/commerce/pwa-studio/), but they are returned with a more general filter.
+- Filtering directly on `description`, `name`, `short_description` is not supported by GraphQL when used with [PWA](https://developer.adobe.com/commerce/pwa-studio/), but they are returned with a more general filter.

 To use [!DNL Live Search] with PWA Studio, integrators must also: